Onion Fly identification

 Organic Sprays

-Spinosad or neem directed at the base of plants during egg-laying windows; insecticidal soap has limited reach—focus on soil line and repeat after heavy rain per label.
+Spinosad or neem directed at the base of plants during egg-laying windows contact adults resting low -- spray calm evenings.
+Insecticidal soap has limited reach below leaves; focus spray on soil line and repeat after heavy rain per label.
+Soil drenches pair with nematodes when labels allow.
+Combine any spray with row cover removal only when you accept risk.

 Natural Enemies